Update, 3/13: This post has been updated throughout to reflect the evolving nature of the coronavirus pandemic.

 Yes….
 YES!!!
 Even in years without concerns of global pandemics, you should be getting your damn flu shot.
 It’s good for your own health and for the health of everyone around you.
 While the flu’s fatality rate (about 0.1 percent) is less than that of coronavirus (about 2.3 percent), there are far more flu cases in the U.S. than there are coronavirus cases.
 And the flu, which is essentially a pandemic that happens every single year, isn’t getting the big-gun emergency response treatment that coronavirus currently is, so it’s far more likely that people are walking around with the flu, passing it along.
 This is especially worrying amid coronavirus concerns, because the two viruses share a few symptoms (fever, cough, body ache, and fatigue) in common.
-Get your flu shot (it’s not too late), stay home if you’re sick, and see if a physician if you develop any symptoms.
+Get your flu shot (it’s not too late), stay home if you’re sick, and see a physician if you develop any symptoms (just call first).

 Do I need a medical mask?
 Do I need a full-on medical SUIT?!